-These are referred to as the statutory criteria (three key test) for safeguarding.
-If these criterion are met the local authority has a legal duty to make enquiries or cause others to do so.
+These are referred to as the 'three key tests'.
+If these tests are met the local authority has a legal duty to make enquiries or cause others to do so.

-If the presenting information is unclear proportionate information gathering should be undertaken to support decision making and determine if the statutory criteria for safeguarding (three key test) are met or not.
+If the presenting information is unclear proportionate fact finding should be undertaken to support decision making and determine if the three key tests are met or not.

 Enquiries will always be undertaken using the six principles outlined in the Care Act and using a Making Safeguarding Personal approach.
-Refer to Section 1.1.4 Making Safeguarding Personal for further information.

-In undertaking an enquiry, the local authority will seek relevant information, including talking with the adult who might be at risk as well as to the person who raised the concern.
+In undertaking an enquiry the local authority will seek relevant information, including talking with the adult who might be at risk as well as to the person who raised the concern.
 The local authority will always consult with the adult unless there is a significant reason not to do this, for example if talking to them at this point might put them at further risk.

-It is important to note that concerns which do not meet the threshold for the Section 42 duty to make enquiries may be resolved through other actions, for example an assessment of care and support needs, or passing information onto another service or agency.
+It is important to note that concerns that do not meet the threshold for the Section 42 duty to make enquiries may be resolved through other actions, for example an assessment of care and support needs, or passing information onto another service or agency.